 If you’ve recently searched for an IRS near me, chances are you have a tax issue you want to discuss with an Internal Revenue Service representative.
 You can do so in person at an IRS Taxpayer Assistance Center in your area.
 Online and phone-based help is also available.

 Although appointments were not always required to visit a Taxpayer Assistance Center (TAC), the agency began offering appointments in 2015 on an experimental basis and began mandating appointments for the 2017 tax season.
-Prior to 2015, you could seek help from a TAC representative in person on a first-come, first-served basis.
+Before 2015, you could seek help from a TAC representative in person on a first-come, first-served basis.
 However, this resulted in long waits and lots of frustration.
 Since taxpayers now have a specific time, the process should go more smoothly and limit wait times.

 TAC has an online tool that helps you search for an IRS help location in your area.
 With this tool, you can enter your five-digit ZIP code to find the closest center.
 You can also schedule an appointment at your local TAC by calling 844-545-5640.
 When you come to your appointment, make sure to bring a valid form of photo ID along with your Social Security number.